Distributed Computing for Huge-Scale Aggregative Convex Programming: Update Rules for Primal Variables

 Secondly, based on \eqref{ACPGSLagranginFunctionithBClthSubblock}, $Z$ is updated through

 where $\tau^{k}$ is a positive proximal control parameter whose value is to be fixed.

-Considering that this summation operation may be too big to be implemented in a single process, the following simple rudimentary procedure may be designed to realize it: ($\big(\sum_{j=1}^{0} (\tau^{k}+2\rho_{j})\big) Z_{0,l}$ is set to zero.)
+Considering that the summation operation in \eqref{ACPGSProximalZl} may be too big to be implemented in a single process, the following simple rudimentary procedure may be designed to realize it: ($\big(\sum_{j=1}^{0} (\tau^{k}+2\rho_{j})\big) Z_{0,l}$ is set to zero.)